 In this tutorial, we will create a response object that contains the HTML you want to serve for your error page.
 We provide example HTML, but you can use any HTML you see fit.
 The response object will require that you use a condition in order for it to be served.
 If you are not familiar with conditions or responses we suggest you read the following:

-- Responses Tutorial (/guides/tutorials/responses-tutorial) - Conditions Tutorial (/guides/tutorials/conditions-tutorial)
+- Responses Tutorial (/guides/basic-configuration/responses-tutorial) - Conditions guides (/guides/conditions/)

-Creating the Custom Response
+Creating the custom response

 1. Log in to the Fastly application and click the configure tab (wrench icon).